facebookincubator/velox/velox/docs/develop/aggregate-functions.rst

 every accumulator takes fixed amount of memory.
 This flag is true by default.
 Next, the author defines another optional flag `use_external_memory_` indicating whether the accumulator uses memory that is not tracked by Velox.
 This flag is false by default.
-Then, the author can define optional flag `aligned_accumulator_` indicationg whether the accumulator requires aligned access.
+Then, the author can define an optional flag `aligned_accumulator_` indicating whether the accumulator requires aligned access.
 This flag is false by default.

 The author defines a constructor that takes a single argument of